Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 “He was all over the field,” Carroll said.
 “He was running and hitting just like he’s been looking in practice.
 Very encouraged.
 He is a wonderful kid and he’s been really busting his tail to figure it out and how to play in our scheme and all that.
 I can’t tell you much until I see the film other than he was very active, like we would hope.”

+Said Griffin: “It felt good.
+Kind of get out there and get your feet wet and kind of get some hits in.”

-Chris Carson jump-started the running game: You may have heard that the Seahawks want to revive the running game this season and the first series — the only one for the starters — appeared a step in the right direction as Carson had three carries for 18 yards on the drive, one for 12 and another getting two on a fourth-and-one to keep it alive (hat tip to new right guard D.J.
+Chris Carson, Rashaad Penny jump-started the running game: You may have heard that the Seahawks want to revive the running game this season and the first series — the only one for the starters — appeared a step in the right direction as Carson had three carries for 18 yards on the drive, one for 12 and another getting two on a fourth-and-one to keep it alive (hat tip to new right guard D.J.
 Fluker who appeared to have a good clearing block on Carson’s 12-yarder).

 Carson, who had emerged as the starter last season before being hurt against the Colts in the fourth game of the year, is clearly the team’s starting tailback right now with Thursday’s performance also reiterating that point.